lambrugeorge/Pong/README.md

 # 🕹️ Pong Game
+## 📸 Screenshots
 ![Pong](1.png)

-Bine ați venit la proiectul nostru Pong Game!
-Acesta este un joc clasic Pong, construit utilizând HTML5 Canvas și JavaScript.
+Welcome to our Pong Game project!
+This is a classic Pong game built using HTML5 Canvas and JavaScript.

-## 🚀 Descriere
+## 🚀 Description
-Acest proiect este o implementare simplă a jocului Pong, în care utilizatorul joacă împotriva calculatorului.
-Scopul jocului este de a atinge primul un scor de 7 puncte pentru a câștiga.
+This project is a simple implementation of the Pong game, where the player competes against the computer.
+The goal of the game is to be the first to reach a score of 7 points to win.

-## 🛠️ Tehnologii Folosite
+## 🛠️ Technologies Used
 - HTML5
 - CSS3
 - JavaScript

-## 📋 Funcționalități
+## 📋 Features
-- Control prin mouse pentru jucător
-- Inteligenta artificială pentru adversarul controlat de calculator
-- Detectarea coliziunilor și actualizarea vitezei bilei
-- Afișarea scorului și a mesajului de sfârșit de joc
+- Mouse control for the player
+- AI for the computer-controlled opponent
+- Collision detection and ball speed adjustment
+- Score display and game over message
-## 🏁 Începe să joci
+## 🏁 Getting Started
 Have fun playing! 🎮